RoboMaster-UWMadison/control-environment-setup/keil-tutorial.md

 ### Download Compiler
 Keil is installed with Arm Compiler v6, however, many projects, including ours, requires v5.
 Follow this link to download the compiler: [Arm Compiler v5](https://developer.arm.com/downloads/view/ACOMP5).

-Once logged in, download the following executable: "Arm Compiler 5.06 update 7 (build 960) Win32".
+Once logged in, select "r5p6-06rel1" under "Select Revision to Download".
+Download the following executable: "Arm Compiler 5.06 update 7 (build 750) Win32".
 ![Arm Compiler v5 download](images/keil-compiler-download.png)

 Unzip the downloaded folder, click into and run the setup.exe.
 The executable will download a folder into your chosen directory.
 Find your "Keil-v5" directory (which is the Keil you just downloaded in the last section), and create a folder called "ARMCC" (if the folder already exist, overwrite it), and copy everything in the folder you just downloaded into this folder.